Understanding Black Lives Matter

 - Go to a peaceful demonstration or protest

-- Write a letter to your MP asking what they are doing to support black lives matter.
-This template has been widely used.
+- Write a letter to your MP asking what they are doing to support black lives matter

 - Learn about others’ experiences of racism